What is Controlled Unclassified Information (CUI)?

-These controls work in conjunction with the task of classifying material that falls under CUI into three categories to help users determine how it should be accessed and handled:
+These controls work in conjunction with the task of labeling or tagging material that falls under CUI into three categories to help users determine how it should be accessed and handled:

 This is information that is to be subject to standard safeguarding measures to reduce the risks of unauthorized or inadvertent disclosure.
 Information in this category can be shared to the extent that it is reasonably believed it would further the execution of a lawful or official purpose.

-This content requires more stringent safeguard measures, as the inadvertent or unauthorized disclosure of it would create risk of substantial harm.
-Material in this category should also contain additional instructions for handling.
+This content requires more stringent safeguard measures, as the inadvertent or unauthorized disclosure of it would create the risk of substantial harm.
+The material in this category should also contain additional instructions for handling.

 DFARS and NIST CUI Compliance

 Contractors and subcontractors with the US Department of Defense (DoD) need to follow the compliance steps published by the DoD in the Defense Federal Acquisition Regulation Supplement (DFARS) 252.204-7012 clause, regarding how they are to safeguard CUI.
 The DFARS clause outlines the implementation of the controls identified by NIST publication 800-171, and is required in all contracts except for contracts used only to purchase commercial, off-the-shelf items.
 It also applies to subcontracts involving covered defense information or operationally critical support.